 Many people start to experience symptom relief a few days after their PRP treatment.
 For some, it can take up to six weeks for PRP to work depending on their condition.
 Treatment lasts a minimum of six weeks, to an average time of three to six months and at maximum approximately one year.

-For the PRP treatment process, you will typically visit a clinic where an assistant will draw a small amount of blood for testing (about one to three vials of blood).
-The blood is then processed in a machine that separates and concentrates the PRP.
+During the PRP treatment process, a doctor will draw a small amount of blood for testing (about one to three vials of blood).
+The blood is then processed in a machine that separates and concentrates the platelet-rich plasma (PRP).
 These platelets (along with an anti-coagulant) are then injected back into your body during the same visit.
 The total visit on average takes 60 minutes.